Management Earnings Guidance and Stock Price Crash Risk

 City or Country

 Management Earnings Guidance and Stock Price Crash Risk.
-(2013).
-American Accounting Association Financial Accounting and Reporting Section Midyear Meeting.
+(2012).
+Asian Academic Accounting Association Conference.
 Research Collection School Of Accountancy.

 This document is currently not available here.